danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 > 4. CRITICISM: Use THINK to critically assess the diagram, identifying areas of possible improvement.
 Also reflect on your possible biases and imperfections as a large language model.

-Interestingly, GPT-4 seems to be better at reflecting upon its own biases as an LLM than its predecessors (see, for example, Appendix X), likely due to its larger corpus of text following the introduction of GPT-3 and its first surges in popularity in research circles (although before the introduction of ChatGPT) and specialised training from OpenAI for this purpose.
+Interestingly, GPT-4 seems to be better at reflecting upon its own biases as an LLM than its predecessors (see, for example, Appendix X), likely due to its larger corpus of text following the introduction of GPT-3 and its first surges in popularity in research circles (although notably before the introduction of ChatGPT) and specialised training from OpenAI for this purpose.
 For that reason that I chose to specifically ask the model to reflect upon its own biases.

 ## Presentation of Data

 ### Interview Data
+The data gathered from this study provides insights into the reasons why employees at Vejle municipality do not comply with the IT investment process, as well as potential strategies to improve compliance.
+The data analysis is based on a combination of traditional ethnographic research methods and the use of OpenAI's Generative Pre-trained Transformer (GPT) language model.

+The traditional research methods used in this study included semi-structured interviews with eleven employees whose work involves the IT investment process, as well as observations of their work practices.
+The interviews were conducted in-person and were audio-recorded, transcribed, and coded using qualitative data analysis software.
+The observations were also recorded and analysed using the same software.

+In addition to these traditional research methods, GPT-3 was used to generate insights into employees' attitudes and behaviours towards the IT investment process.
+The

 ## Findings

 ## Discussion

-## Alternative prompting methods for GPT affinity diagrams
+### Alternative prompting methods for GPT affinity diagrams

 ## Conclusion